 Feel the majesty of Vergina’s Royal Tombs

-Visiting the Royal Tombs at Vergina (ancient Aigai) is to travel to the epicenter of the famous Kingdom of Macedonia, which ruled supreme in Greece and far beyond in the 4th century BC.
+Visiting the Royal Tombs at Vergina (ancient Aigai) is to travel to the epicentre of the famous Kingdom of Macedonia, which ruled supreme in Greece and far beyond in the 4th century BC.

 This is where King Philip II of Macedon lived and died from 382-336BC and where his son, Alexander the Great, was crowned before setting out on his legendary empire-building quest.